-- Complete each required course above with a grade of "C" or better. - File a petition for certificate through your Gila Hank Online account.
+- Complete each required course above with a grade of "C" or better. - · File a petition for certificate through your Gila Hank Online account. - · Remove any indebtedness to the College. - · Complete at least 8 certificate credits at Eastern Arizona College.

 COSMETOLOGY/HAIRSTYLIST